 - You can both steam on the inside and outside of the garment.

 - There are many different steamers.
-Steamers from “The Steamery” are hard to beat when it comes to design and they function well, but we think the steamer from Philips is a bit more practical, because you can see how much water is left in the water reservoir.
+Steamers from “The Steamery” are hard to beat when it comes to design and they function well.
+I use them myself in our studio

 Silk care tips for the holiday